2013 United States debt-ceiling crisis: Debate

 In a press conference held on January 14, 2013, President Obama stated that not raising the debt ceiling would cause delays in payments including benefits and government employees' salaries and lead to default on government debt.
 President Obama urged Congress to raise the debt ceiling without conditions to avoid a default by the United States on government debt.
 Raising the debt ceiling was also supported by Ben Bernanke, chairman of the Federal Reserve.

 Republican Speaker of the House, John Boehner and the Senate Republican minority leader, Mitch McConnell as well as other Republicans argued that the debt ceiling should not be raised unless spending is cut by an amount equal to or greater than the debt ceiling increase.

 Republicans also argued that the Treasury can avoid debt default by prioritizing interest payments on government debt over other obligations.
-Heritage Action for America, the Family Research Council and the Club for Growth argued that a rise in the debt ceiling should be accompanied by a plan to balance the budget within ten years, through reduced spending in the discretionary budget as well as for entitlements.
+Heritage Action, Family Research Council, and Club for Growth argued that a rise in the debt ceiling should be accompanied by a plan to balance the budget within ten years, through reduced spending in the discretionary budget as well as for entitlements.

 Several Democratic House members, including Peter Welch, proposed removing the debt ceiling altogether.
 This proposal found support from some economists such as Jacob Funk Kirkegaard, a senior fellow at the Peterson Institute for International Economics.
 A survey of 38 economists found that 84% agreed that a separate debt ceiling that is periodically increased could lead to uncertainty and poor fiscal outcomes.